Common pitfalls developing JavaScript applications in R

 6. A browser session has a pre-populated namespace

-For example, the variables document
+For example, the variables document, window, location, var,

-are taken already.
+stop, open, focus are taken already.
 Avoid assigning values to

 these variables!